I open up the bottle and savor the smell,

 Third port is bitter with love,

-One port does not suffice, is not enough.
+Three ports do not suffice, are not enough.

 Forth port is dull with drowsy fatigue,